SamSike/OpenDrop_OP/README.md

 # Quick Start Guide for Windows and Linux

-This guide helps you install the necessary dependencies and run OpenDrop-ML on your local Windows and Linux machine.
+This guide helps you install the necessary dependencies and run opendrop_ml on your local Windows and Linux machine.
 MacOS users please refer to [Quick Start Guide for macOS (Conda Only)](#quick-start-guide-for-macos-conda-only).

 ## 1. Install Python